-The Group's financial assets include insurance policy assets, trade, bills, loan and other receivables, amount due from an associate and bank deposits with original maturity over three months and bank balances and cash.
-The Group's maximum exposure to credit risk in the event of the counterparties' failure to perform their obligations in relation to each class of recognised financial assets is the carrying amounts of those assets as stated in the consolidated statement of financial position.
+The Group's financial assets include insurance policy assets, trade, bills, loan and other receivables, amount due from an associate and bank balances and cash.
+The Group's maximum exposure to credit risk in the event of the counterparties' failure to perform their obligations in relation to each class of recognised financial assets is the carrying amounts of those assets as stated in the statement of financial position.

-As at 31st December, 2021 and 2020, the Group does not hold any collateral or other credit enhancements to cover its credit risks associated with its financial assets, except that the credit risks associated with loans receivables is mitigated because they are secured over motor vehicles and settlement of certain trade receivables are backed by bills issued by financial institutions.
+As at 31st December, 2022 and 2021, the Group does not hold any collateral or other credit enhancements to cover its credit risks associated with its financial assets, except that the credit risks associated with loans receivables is mitigated because they are secured over motor vehicles and settlement of certain trade receivables are backed by bills issued by financial institutions.